Bowling Green Kentucky

 Cultural Attractions to Try

 The Downing Museum at Baker Arboretum is the ideal place to soak in nature and art.
 Time your visit during spring, summer or fall to view lush dogwood, magnolia and Japanese maple trees in all their colorful glory.
 Inside the museum, see a comprehensive collection of works by modern artist Joseph Dudley Downing.
-The Kentucky Museum on the campus of Western Kentucky University offers a glimpse into the region’s past, featuring exhibits on local textile traditions, Civil War history and Duncan Hines, the man behind the famous food brand, which includes the beloved boxed cake mixes.
+The Kentucky Museum on the campus of Western Kentucky University offers a glimpse into the region’s past, featuring exhibits on local textile traditions and Duncan Hines, the man behind the famous food brand, which includes the beloved boxed cake mixes.
 If you love trains, stop at The Historic Railpark & Train Museum, where you can climb aboard five restored vintage railcars.
 Finish with a photo op at downtown’s Fountain Square Park, a community hub dating to 1872.

 Fun in Nature

 Book a seat on Kentucky’s only underground cave boat tour at Lost River Cave.
 You can also enjoy hiking trails, or kick up the action on one of two zip lines – one for children, one for adults.
 Bring the family to Chaney's Dairy Barn for a scoop of freshly churned ice cream and a stroll around the working farm.
 It’s also home to a Lely Astronaut, one of three robotic cow-milking machines in the state.
 When the summer sun warms up, Mammoth Cave National Park offers a way to beat the heat.
 The world's longest-known cave system is just 30 minutes from Bowling Green and a must-see when visiting the area.

 America’s sports car, the Corvette, is built exclusively in Bowling Green, Kentucky.